Voice to Congress

 6. Supply-chain Weakness: If America cannot reliably access semiconductors, energy, pharmaceuticals, critical minerals, and industrial inputs, it becomes strategically vulnerable.

-Our Adversaries Are Collaborating
+Our Adversaries Are Increasingly Cooperating

 We Must